-When considering giving “access” to larger groups of investors, however, we should keep in mind what I’ve had access to:
+When considering giving access to larger groups of investors, though, should commentators keep in mind what I’ve had access to?

 Below, I’ve reproduced a private equity return chart that is published every quarter.
-It is normally the first headline chart in the presentation book that highlights so-called private equity “net to limited partner” returns.
+It is normally the first headline chart in a presentation book that highlights what are called “Net to Limited Partner” returns.
 These returns appear in many private equity marketing presentations, are quoted in various publications, and are used to create standard deviation and correlation charts to make a case for private equity.

 But how about this question:

-Looking at the complete 2018 calendar year that is illustrated in the chart above, it’s easy to understand why Cliff and AQR were so excited about their S.M.O.O.T.H. strategy when an index made up of other funds that follow a similar approach were up approximately 10% versus small-cap public indices being down well over 10%.
+Looking at the complete 2018 calendar year that is illustrated in the chart above, it’s easy to understand why Cliff Asness and AQR were so excited about their S.M.O.O.T.H. strategy when an index made up of funds that follow a similar approach were up over 10% versus small-cap public indices being down over 10%.

 In addition, this should probably be asked before access to these return comparisons are made available to larger audiences:

 Why are these private equity returns compared with public indexes when, in small print, there’s the following disclosure (see the last sentence of the chart disclosures above that appear in the firm’s reporting of returns comparisons)?

-In fairness, the disclosure goes on to say that “for a more accurate means of comparing private investment performance relative to public alternatives,” investors should look to adjusted public market returns on the next page.
+In fairness, other disclosures say that “for a more accurate means of comparing private investment performance relative to public alternatives,” investors should look to adjusted public market returns on subsequent pages.

 Do all potential investors understand what this means and how it can impact return presentations and comparisons?

-As one leading private equity professional recently said, a form of this return engineering “could potentially lift [the returns I’ve been mentioning] by 3% or more.” beyond returns that might already be high compared with the actual cash-on-cash returns that investors receive.
+As one leading private equity professional recently said, a form of this return engineering could lift returns by 3% or more beyond the returns I mentioned earlier, which might already be high as compared with the actual cash-on-cash returns investors have received.

-Research from Carnegie Mellon University states that for “funds with an age of ﬁve years or less,” this engineering may inflate a private investment fund’s reported returns by 6.0%, while decreasing final cumulative returns that investors actually receive.
+Research from Carnegie Mellon University states that for funds with an age of ﬁve years or less, this engineering may inflate a private investment fund’s reported returns by 6.0%, while decreasing the final returns that investors actually receive.

-Access can be great, and to be clear, as far as I know, nothing is technically wrong or non-compliant in the way the private equity returns I’ve mentioned can be presented to “accredited” or “sophisticated” investors.
+In addition, far as I know, nothing is technically wrong or non-compliant in the way the private equity returns I’ve mentioned can be presented to what regulators call “accredited” or “sophisticated” investors.

-As Howard Marks, CFA, noted some time ago, there is no easy way to evaluate private investment (PE, venture capital, etc.) returns and so:
+As Howard Marks noted some time ago, there is no easy way to evaluate private investment returns.

-As I wrote in my first piece for the CFA Institute, “I believe it [would] be a positive for investors and for Wall Street, which many studies show has a big image and confidence problem, especially among younger generations who are the industry’s future.”
+As I wrote in a piece for the CFA Institute, “I believe it would be a positive for investors and for Wall Street, which many studies show has a big image and confidence problem, especially among younger generations who are the industry’s future.”

-Until then, maybe access should be accompanied by clear warning labels stating something like the following:
+Until then, maybe private access should be accompanied by clear warning labels stating something like the following:

-“Unless you are well versed in the myriad ways private investment returns, standard deviation, and correlation metrics are calculated and fully prepared to ask a lot of technical and often hard ‘why’ questions, buyer beware:”
+“Unless you are well versed in the myriad ways private investment returns, standard deviation, and correlation metrics are calculated and fully prepared to ask a lot of technical and often hard questions, buyer beware: